A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Relation to cortical microcircuits

 \section{Relation to cortical microcircuits}

-We now show that Adaptive Bio-CCA with output whitening (Algorithm~\ref{alg:adaptive}) naturally maps onto a network with local, non-Hebbian synaptic update rules that emulate synaptic plasticity found experimentally in cortical microcircuits (both in the neocortex and the hippocampus).
+We now show that Adaptive Bio-CCA with output whitening (Algorithm~\ref{alg:adaptive}) maps onto a neural network with local, non-Hebbian synaptic update rules that emulate salient aspects of synaptic plasticity found experimentally in cortical microcircuits (both in the neocortex and the hippocampus).

 Cortical microcircuits contain two classes of neurons: excitatory pyramidal neurons and inhibitory interneurons.
 Pyramidal neurons receive excitatory synaptic inputs from two distinct sources via their apical and basal dendrites.
 The apical dendrites are all oriented in a single direction and the basal dendrites branch from the cell body in the opposite direction \citep{takahashimagee,Larkum2013}, Figure~\ref{fig:1}.
 The excitatory synaptic currents in the apical and basal dendrites are first integrated separately in their respective compartments \citep{takahashimagee,Larkum2013}.
-If the integrated excitatory current in either compartment exceeds the corresponding inhibitory input (the source of which is explained below) it produces a calcium plateau potential that propagates through the rest of the neuron \citep{takahashimagee,Larkum2013,bittner2015}.
-Pyramidal neurons combine the apical and basal dendrite contributions to produce spikes (or sodium action potentials).
+If the integrated excitatory current in the apical compartment exceeds the corresponding inhibitory input (the source of which is explained below) it produces a calcium plateau potential that propagates through the basal dendrites, driving plasticity \citep{takahashimagee,Larkum2013,bittner2015}.
+When the apical calcium plateau potential and basal dendritic current coincidentally arrive in the soma, they generate a burst in spiking output \citep{larkum1999new,Larkum2013, bittner2015}.
 Inhibitory interneurons integrate pyramidal outputs and reciprocally inhibit the apical dendrites of pyramidal neurons, thus closing the loop.